-Each student will design and develop a portfolio that is representative of the activities and experiences of their internship.
-The internship portfolio must be submitted following the completion of the internship.
+Each student will design and develop a section of their portfolio that is representative of the activities and experiences of their internship.
+The internship portfolio must be submitted following the completion of the internship as part of their Comprehensive Portfolio.
 This portfolio must be presented to their ESU Internship advisor within two weeks after the completion of the internship.
-Submission and presentation of the Internship Portfolio is part of the internship course requirements.
+Submission of the Internship Portfolio is part of the internship course requirements.
 Your Internship Portfolio must be submitted to the D2L assessment system.
-The Internship Portfolio will be evaluated in the D2L assessment system.

-Step 3: Comprehensive Port- folio
+Step 3: Comprehensive Portfolio

-After completion of the internship, you are required to complete all revisions and add artifacts as necessary to create your Comprehensive Portfolio, and submit it to the assigned faculty member for assessment.
-Your Comprehensive Portfolio must also be submitted to the D2L assessment system.
-The Comprehensive Portfolio will be evaluated and submitted in the D2L assessment system.
+After completion of the internship, you are required to complete all revisions and add artifacts as necessary to create your Comprehensive Portfolio and submit it to the assigned faculty member for assessment.

+Your Comprehensive Portfolio must also be submitted to the current assessment system.
+The Comprehensive Portfolio includes your Internship portfolio and will be evaluated and submitted in the current assessment system.